MiguelGillesIT/IVOIRJOB/README.md

 # IVOIRJOB

 ## DESCRIPTION
-IVOIRJOB is a project written with LARAVEL HTML AND CSS and JS.
-It will help entreprise to manage their recrutment process.
+IVOIRJOB will help entreprise to manage their recrutment process by editing and publishing job offers to candidates.
+IVOIRJOB can also  provide quizzes to candidate to evaluate them and then participate to online interviews to end recrutment process.
+Technologies used are :
+* HTML
+* CSS
+* JAVASCRIPT
+* LARAVEL

 ## INSTALLATION
 1. Install Composer on your computer.